 These healthy apple nachos are sure to satisfy even the strongest sugar craving; sliced apples piled high with date caramel, chocolate chips, and nuts.
-Vegan + gluten-free.
+Vegan and gluten-free.

 Before I get into this recipe I wanted to share a little update as there are some things that are happening over here at EBF this fall.
 For one, the team is growing and we currently have two interns, Maria and Sarah.